Become a Summer Camp Instructor!

 - Make a difference by helping kids connect with the natural world

-- Learn to be a Nature Instructor and ignite children’s passions, gifts, and curiosities
+- Learn to be a “Coyote Mentor” and ignite kids’ passion, curiosity, and gifts

 Our Teaching Philosophy

-Coyote Mentoring utilizes a number of teaching styles that mimic how children naturally learn.
-The end result is something of an “invisible school” where kids experience fun and games in nature without realizing how much they’re learning.
+Coyote Mentoring utilizes a variety of teaching styles that focus on how children naturally learn.
+The result is what we call an “invisible school” where kids experience fun and games in nature without realizing how much they’re learning.

-Children’s lives are becoming more and more screen-based and are lived indoors.
-Wild spaces are shrinking and our impact on the planet is reaching a breaking point.
+Children’s lives are becoming more and more screen-based and a vast majority of their time is spent indoors.
+Wild spaces are shrinking, and our impact on the planet is reaching a breaking point.
 It is more urgent than ever for people of all ages and backgrounds, especially children, to experience and fall in love with the natural world.

 Become a Nature Instructor

-We strive to have a diverse population of staff that represents the students we work with because we recognize the importance of representation in creating a safer space for all children outside.
+We strive to have a diverse population of staff that represents the students we work with because we recognize the importance of representation in creating a welcoming space for all children outside.